-August 11, 2021
+August 13, 2021

-I’m sitting in row 13 at the 50-yard line, thanks to publisher Steve, who had some extra seats not taken.
+I’m sitting in row 13 at the 50-yard line, thanks to publisher Steve, who had some extra seats not taken this evening.
 The DCI Celebration is in its second day.
 The touring corps are performing, intermixed with age-out ceremonies and solo performance by the talented musicians who have come so far.
 The Cadets just played an encore of Dave Mathews’ “Ants Marching,” a fitting tribute and joyful tune enjoyed but the kids performing it and the adults and the stands alike.
 These additional performances break up the full-show performances nicely, allowing our minds to reset as well and ample time for the corps to prepare.
 Now it’s time for a 94-horn melodic stand-still presentation of La Vie en Rose by the Blue Stars.
 Literally music for my ears.
 I wonder if DCI will allow for larger corps in the future.
 This corps painted the field with sound.

 Stepping off my soapbox for now, I will see what the day brings on this final DCI Celebration of the return to drum corps.
 Thursday’s theme was drum corps past, yesterday’s theme was drum corps’ present, and tonight is drum corps’ future.
 After having such a great year at several successful shows and observing the commitment and dedication of those who work and volunteer to bring it together, I am very confident that the future is bright.
 March on!
-I will keep you posted.